Small business heroes: Jane Means

 These courses have become one of Jane's most popular services, with clients travelling from as far away as Bermuda and Australia to attend.

-If you're planning to follow in Jane's footsteps and sell your crafts this Christmas, you need to make sure that you have the right insurance in place to cover your stock and equipment should the unexpected happen.
+If you're planning to follow in Jane's footsteps and sell your crafts for all occasions, you need to make sure that you have the right insurance in place to cover your stock and equipment should the unexpected happen.
 Find out more about our Craft Insurance.

 For more tips on starting and running a small business, why not head over to our Small Business Heroes video hub?